Who are the PPA cycling marshals?

 Why do we need cycling marshals?

 Especially at bigger events, we need as many hands on deck as possible.
 In this regard, our PPA cycling marshals play a vital role at the start of each funride.
-The marshals assist the PPA Event Coordinator and crew to ensure that the line-up area is set up correctly, assist in calling the participants through to the start, assist in sizing the start groups, and check that cyclists line up and start in their correct groups.
+The marshals assist the PPA Event Coordinator and crew to call the participants through to the start, assist in sizing the start groups, and check that cyclists line up and start in their correct groups.